 George Savage M.D.

-George Savage is a Silicon Valley-based entrepreneur and inventor with a successful track-record of first-in-category medical product innovation.
+George Savage is a Silicon Valley-based entrepreneur and investor with a successful track-record of first-in-category medical product innovation.
 As a founder, board member and C-level executive he has successfully taken multiple revolutionary ideas through the full lifecycle from conception to funding, development, regulatory approval, commercialization and exit.
 Dr. Savage pioneered catheter-based minimally-invasive surgery inside the heart, proceeding from concept to FDA premarket approval in only three years.
 In 2014, he was named one of the 100 most inspiring people in the pharmaceutical industry by PharmaVoice.
 In 2016, Dr. Savage was elected a fellow of the American Institute of Medical and Biological Engineering “for innovation and medical device entrepreneurship and in advancement of transformative digital health technologies to reduce healthcare cost and improve personalized medicine.”

 From 2003 to 2020 Dr. Savage was Co-Founder and Chief Medical Officer of Proteus Digital Health, where he demonstrated the power of integrated digital feedback to improve outcomes for patients prescribed oral pharmacotherapy.
 He won a landmark FDA approval for the first drug-device combination where the innovation was integrated silicon and software rather than novel chemistry or biology.